 Our optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Meet our doctors:

-Dr. Marshall is an active member of his community, faithfully serving both in his church and as a past president of the Blackfoot Rotary Club.
-He enjoys spending time with his family which includes his wife Paula, five children, and 15 grandchildren.
-He is also an avid outdoorsman; much of his free time is spent exploring the backcountry, Nordic skiing, running, and gardening.
+Dr. Marshall enjoys spending time with his family, which includes his wife Paula, five children, and 16 grandchildren.
+He is an avid outdoorsman, and much of his free time is spent exploring the outdoors and gardening.

 Dallin Boardman O.D., was raised in Idaho Falls, Idaho.
 He completed his educational training in Biology at Brigham Young University-Idaho and his Doctor of Optometry degree at Pacific University College of Optometry in Forest Grove, Oregon.

 Dr. Boardman is excited to return to Southeast Idaho to raise his own family.
 He specializes in low vision rehabilitation, ocular disease, specialty contact lenses, and surgical consultation and post-operative care.

 In his free time, he enjoys spending quality time with his wife and three young spirited boys.
 As a family, they enjoy service in church activities, music, outdoor recreation including backpacking and fishing, and learning about animals.
 He also enjoys serving in scouting where he himself gained many invaluable lessons as a youth and had the privilege to earn the Eagle Scout Rank.

 He is currently accepting new patients and desires to start a long and lasting relationship to care for you and your family’s eye needs.